-What Do Tomatillos Taste Like?
+What Do They Taste Like?

 Tomatillos have a bright, lemon-like flavor perfect with spicy food or alongside grilled items.
 They can also add a nice hit of acid to stews and other heavy fares.

-How to Choose Tomatillos
+Where to Buy Tomatillos

 The husk can be split open, but you don't want them to have been handled so much that the husks are ripped off or torn to pieces, and you don't want them to have been sitting around long enough for the papery husk to be browned or brittle from being dried out.